 Marketing goals are not just far-fetched desires; they are vital markers to success.
 You need a way to gauge your marketing efforts.
 Otherwise, how will you know if what you’re doing is working, or if it’s simply luck?
 Marketing goals enable you to stay on track with the objectives for your small business.
 Setting quantifiable goals allows you to properly allocate time and money to marketing strategies that work, and to do away with those that don’t.
 Some quantifiable marketing goal examples are follower counts, ROI, weekly or monthly sales, site visits, and other “countable” items.

-Long term goals take longer to acquire, and are not necessarily as quantifiable as short term goals.
-They often start as seemingly impossible goals to attain but over time, and with hard work, long term goals become easier to reach.
+Long-term goals take longer to acquire and are not necessarily as quantifiable as short-term goals.
+They often start as seemingly impossible to attain but over time, and with hard work, long-term goals become easier to reach.

-When it comes to marketing, both long and short term goals are essential to grow your business.
+When it comes to marketing, both long and short-term goals are essential to growing your business.
 For more information on incorporating your business goals into a marketing plan, check out these 6 example marketing plans for small businesses of any stage.

 Do you have marketing goals?
 Share them in the comments below!